ha5dzs/volciclab-utilities/robot_server/Readme.md

 Let's say that we have an awesome world-changing robot program, which we name `skynet`.
 On the teach pendant, this is shown as a single file, but in reality ther are at least three.
 These are

-* `skynet.txt`, which is the URSCript you created on the teach pendant.
+* `skynet.txt`, which is the URScript you created on the teach pendant.
 This is not the actual code that runs on the robot, and changing this does nothing.

 You can see that URScript treats strings in a case sensitive manner.
 You can forget about nicely typing up the code on the teach pendant.
 You must click each and every statement, and use the on-screen keyboard.
 You can also use a USB keyboard, but the layout will be Danish.
 It cannot be changed from the interface.